netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(list)*
       -
-      - List of service groups along with the weights that are load balanced.
+      - List of services along with the weights that are load balanced.

         The following suboptions are available.